 How Britain discovered Gorbachev, and Gorbachev discovered Britain

-This week, on March 2, the ex-president of the USSR and Nobel Peace Prize laureate, Mikhail Sergeevich Gorbachev, turns 90 years old.
+Оn March 2, 2021 the ex-president of the USSR and Nobel Peace Prize laureate, Mikhail Sergeevich Gorbachev, turned 90 years old.
 His personal and political lives are closely intertwined with Great Britain, which he for the first time visited back in 1984 and where he celebrated his 80th birthday in 2011.
 With the help of archival materials, memories of translators and testimonies of contemporaries, we have collected some of the most interesting stories and episodes that connect Gorbachev with London and Great Britain.